OCTOBER 19-23, 2020 – VIRTUAL course SOLD OUT

 Students will receive a firm grounding in the fundamentals of fMRI.
 This will include the basic physics of MR imaging, the biology and biophysics of the hemodynamic responses to neural activity, data analysis (including both exploratory and statistical analyses), stimulus presentation and response recording in the context of high magnetic fields and electromagnetic pulses, and the design of perceptual and cognitive experiments.
 Other topics include issues of structural and functional connectivity and the importance of large scale databases containing high-quality functional and structural MRI-based and behavioral data for hundreds and even thousands of subjects.

-As always, a special emphasis of the course will be the design of fMRI-based experiments.
-Participants will break into small groups to design their own fMRI experiments, which they will present on the morning of the last day of the program.
 The core faculty is drawn from the staff of the Athinoula A. Martinos Center (of the Massachusetts General Hospital and Massachusetts Institute of Technology) and affiliated faculty from Harvard University, Boston University, McLean Hospital and other institutions.